-Some businesses depend on their brokers to help get their benefits set up and ready to go.
-An online portal, with easy account access for both the employer and the broker, makes for simple collaboration without a lot of back and forth.
+Small businesses often depend on their brokers to help get their benefits set up and ready to go.
+An online portal, with easy account access for both the employer and the broker, makes for simple collaboration without a lot of back-and-forth.